WMTU/WideOrbit-Song-Logger/flask-app/README.md

 Optional Paramters:

 - type     : the type of record to request (song, discrepancy, request)
 - n        : number of items to list (except for requests with a date)
 - date     : list items for a specific date (yyyy-mm-dd)
+- ts_start : starting timestamp for logs, using format yyyy-mm-dd hh:mm:ss
+- ts_end   : ending timestamp for logs, using format yyyy-mm-dd hh:mm:ss
 - delay    : apply a 40 second delay to the logged songs list (only for song records)
 - desc     : order descending (true/false)
+- format   : choose which format to present data in, either json or csv

 Default Action: